-- To view informational videos about Federal Student Aid and the FAFSA youtube.com/user/FederalStudentAid. - If you have unanswered questions about the Free Application for Federal Student Aid (FAFSA) process, visit https://studentaid.gov/apply-for-aid/fafsa/filling-out/help to get in-depth information about the FAFSA form and what to expect after you submit your application. - If you are looking for more detailed information about your Financial Aid history, visit https://nsldsfap.ed.gov/nslds_FAP/ to access a centralized, integrated view of your Title IV loans and grants.
-Download this guide inceptia.org/PDF/5QuickStepsNSLDS.pdf to help you navigate NSLDS. - We always encourage you to apply for scholarships available through Peirce College at https://www.peirce.edu/scholarships or through private organizations at finaid.org.
+- To view informational videos about Federal Student Aid and the FAFSA at How to Create Your Account Username and Password (FSA ID - If you have unanswered questions about the Free Application for Federal Student Aid (FAFSA) process, visit FAFSA Help to get in-depth information about the FAFSA form and what to expect after you submit your application. - We always encourage you to apply for scholarships available through Peirce College at Peirce College at Peirce

-If you need additional assistance at Peirce College, Student Financial Services has work stations where you can complete your FAFSA online and we are here to answer any questions while you are filling out the application.

-Call 1-800-433-3243 to reach the Department of Education's help line, or contact Student Financial Services at 215-670-9600 or at sfs@peirce.edu.
+If you need additional assistance at Peirce College, Student Financial Services will work with you in helping you complete your FAFSA online and we are here to answer any questions while you are filling out the application.
+Call 1-800-433-3243 to reach the Department of Education's helpline or contact Student Financial Services at 215-670-9600 or at sfs@peirce.edu.